-Ensure new housing is zero carbon and served by sustainable transport using a strategic planning approach and their influence on constituent local planning authorities.
+Ensure new housing is zero carbon and served by sustainable transport by developing a strategic spatial framework.
 Use brownfield regeneration and affordable housing funding to deliver zero-carbon homes in locations accessible by public transport and active travel.

 It makes no sense to build new homes today that will need retrofitting in the near future or that are dependent on cars for transport.
 Although mayoral authorities don't make planning decisions, they can set out spatial development strategies for their areas, which can set environmental standards for new development.
 The Local Plans of the constituent local authorities will then need to be consistent with these strategic policies.